akamai/terraform-provider-akamai/docs/resources/appsec_attack_group_action.md

 # akamai_appsec_attack_group_actiojn

-(Beta) Use the `akamai_appsec_attack_group_action` resource to update what action should be taken when an attack group’s rule triggers.
+Use the `akamai_appsec_attack_group_action` resource to update what action should be taken when an attack group’s rule triggers.

 ## Example Usage